jgpws/the-m-x/readme.txt

 The M.X. includes support for Infinite Scroll and Tiled Galleries in Jetpack.

 == Changelog ==

+= 1.0.25 June 21 2019 =
+Fixed issues where default animations were not showing on front end; Where Colorbox links to has been made more specific.

 = 1.0.24 June 12 2019 =
 Fixed issue where theme body did not scroll inside of an iframe; CSS Animations are now turned on by default